igorr00/simple-gRPC-API/README.md

 # simple-gRPC-API

 This project is a simple **gRPC API built with Node.js** and backed by a **PostgreSQL** database.
-It provides functionality to create new users and retrieve all users.
+It provides functionality to create new users, delete users, retrieve all users and retrieve them by name.

 ##  Technologies Used